Viewshed analysis and solar radiation

 • sun position and solar radiation principles

-• solar radiation examples
+• solar irradiation examples

 See also Supplemental material links